jlkiri/fetch-stream-hook-demo/README.md

-Demo of `useFetchStream` hook in action
+Demo of `useFetchStream` hook in action.